 His sister warned him, but he laughed her off.
 How can they ask me to preach?
 Cosmin Ciui, a Romanian native, didn't believe a church he'd never attended would have just anyone stand and speak.
 He didn't feel qualified.

 But the leadership of the church made it a point to call on different attendees each week -- and Cosmin was first.
-Swiftly, he recalled a passage in John -- a familiar excerpt because Campus Crusade for Christ staff members and student leaders had used it with him to explain their faith.
+Swiftly, he recalled a passage in John -- a familiar excerpt because Cru staff members and student leaders had used it with him to explain their faith.

 What Did I Just Do?